tetris245/ULTRAbc/README.md

 Changes for future version

 * Added an icon in the Extensions screen for the ULTRAbc Settings and a link to Icons8 in the GUI - Main menu
-* Added the Chat Search page to the GUI
+* Added the Chat Search page to the GUI, with some improvements:
+  - You can now enable/disable two parameters (minimum and maximum players) for the normal and hybrid rooms
 * New option in GUI - Misc to enable a no-escape mode:
   - This mode disables the FREE/OUT buttons and hotkeys.
   - It prevents to use some commands for yourself: boost, leave (BCAR), quit, safeworditem, safewordspecific (BCAR), slowleave, solidity (if value < 20), totalrelease, unlock, unrestrict total, untie.
   - If you are in unrestrict total mode when selecting this option, an automatic relog will disable the special goddess mode.
+* Added an Extensions button in Chat Search, so you can faster access to your settings
-* Removed the uset command (all its parameters are finally available in the GUI)
+* Removed the roomsize and uset commands (all the settings are now in the GUI)
+* Removed the roomtype command (as it's easier to use the buttons in Chat Search)